stephanbracke/intermagnet-technical-manual/chapters/usingdata/conditionofuse.rst

 .. _use_dat_cond_use_ack:

-Acknowledgment Of Data From Observatories Participating In Intermagnet
+Acknowledgment of Data from Observatories Participating in INTERMAGNET
 ----------------------------------------------------------------------

 Publications making use of INTERMAGNET data should include an